-Depending on the traffic volume, this should normalize after approximately two weeks at which time you can go into your App Firewall configuration and change the policy to blocking to start mitigating threats.
-In instances where you need protection immediately you can leverage our professional services engineers to craft a customized, manual policy to go straight into blocking the most egregious violations, while a more comprehensive policy is created on a separate testing load balancer configuration to provide the full protection possible from the service.
+Depending on the traffic volume, this should normalize after approximately two weeks.
+At that time, you can go into your App Firewall configuration and change the policy to blocking, which starts mitigating threats.
+In instances where you need protection immediately, you can leverage our professional services engineers to craft a customized, manual policy to go straight into blocking the most egregious violations.
+Meanwhile, a more comprehensive policy is created on a separate testing load balancer configuration to provide the full protection possible from the service.

 The verdict is in – F5’s distributed cloud services are a hit.
 We love what we see from the platform, and it was indeed worth the wait.
 We are super excited for what the future holds for F5’s cloud as the already impressive services advance and evolve.

 All Services Currently offered via F5’s Cloud offering – “Distributed Cloud Services”

 Cloud & Edge Sites – Deploy nodes in the cloud or edge for networking, security, or K8s services.